yungstarry/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6.....Write a function that prints the sign of a number.

 7.....Write a function that computes the absolute value of an integer.

+8......
+Write a function that prints the last digit of a number.